 June 23, 2022Author: Grant Moher, Esq.

-- The lifestyle of each parent and the effect of lifestyle on the child.
+- The contributions of each party to the well-being of the family.